ROCprofiler-SDK counter collection services#

 After creating a context and buffer to store results in tool_init

 , it is highly recommended but not mandatory for you to construct the profiles for each agent, containing the counters for collection.
-Profile creation should be avoided in the time critical dispatch profiling callback as it involves validating if the counters can be collected on the agent.
-After profile setup, you can set up the collection service for dispatch or agent profiling.
-To set up either dispatch or agent profiling (only one can be used at a time), use:
+Profile creation should be avoided in the time critical dispatch counting callback as it involves validating if the counters can be collected on the agent.
+After profile setup, you can set up the collection service for dispatch or device counting.
+To set up either dispatch or device counting (only one can be used at a time), use:

 // Setup the dispatch profile counting service.
 This service will trigger the dispatch_callback